Alpha Finance Lab (ALPHA) Price Hits $0.10 on Major Exchanges

 Alpha Finance Lab Profile

-Alpha Finance Lab (CRYPTO:ALPHA) is a coin.
+Alpha Finance Lab (ALPHA) is a coin.
 Its genesis date was September 28th, 2020.
 Alpha Finance Lab’s total supply is 1,000,000,000 coins.
+The official message board for Alpha Finance Lab is blog.alphafinance.io.
+Alpha Finance Lab’s official website is stellaxyz.io.
 Alpha Finance Lab’s official Twitter account is @AlphaFinanceLab.
-The official message board for Alpha Finance Lab is blog.alphafinance.io.
-The official website for Alpha Finance Lab is stellaxyz.io.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Alpha Finance Lab directly using U.S. dollars.
-Investors seeking to acquire Alpha Finance Lab should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alpha Finance Lab using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Alpha Finance Lab directly using U.S. dollars.
+Investors seeking to trade Alpha Finance Lab should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Alpha Finance Lab using one of the exchanges listed above.

 Receive News & Updates for Alpha Finance Lab Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alpha Finance Lab and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.